loki4j/loki-logback-appender/README.md

 Same patterns are used in Logback's standard `ConsoleAppender` or `FileAppender`, so you are probably familiar with the syntax.

-- **No Json library bundled.**
+- **No JSON library bundled.**
-Instead of bundling with any Json library (e.g. Jackson), Loki4j comes with a small part of Json rendering functionality it needs embedded.
+Instead of bundling with any JSON library (e.g. Jackson), Loki4j comes with a small part of JSON rendering functionality it needs embedded.

 - **Zero-dependency.**
 Loki4j does not bring any new transitive dependencies to your project,